 Lichens grow on tombstones because they are adapted to colonizing very dry environments that have very little in the way of nutrients available.
 They are found on barren rock right up into the polar regions, where the extreme cold adds an additional challenge.
 In better-maintained cemeteries, the lichens are generally scraped off because they soon begin to obscure the engraving on the stone.
 In addition, the lichens also chemically degrade the surfaces to which they cling, breaking down the rock into its constituent minerals.

 Lichens have many different habits, but most fall into three categories: crustose, foliose, or fructiose.
-The most well-known fructiose variety is probably the misnamed “Spanish moss,” which hangs in great bedraggled mats from live oaks in the Deep South.
+The most well-known fructiose variety is probably the misnamed “beard moss,” which hangs in great bedraggled mats from spruces in boreal forests, especially along the ocean.

 Foliose species are characterized by having leaf-like sheets, often arranged in a rosette pattern.
 Crustose lichens may look almost painted on to the surface where they are growing or resemble a gray-green stubble.